 This note sets out information on the levels and rates of poverty in the UK, including historical trends and forecasts for future years.Jump to full report >>

-This note sets out information on the levels and rates of poverty in the UK, including historical trends and forecasts for future years.
-The focus here is on poverty defined in terms of disposable household income, although poverty may be defined in different ways and there is no single, universally accepted definition.
+This briefing paper focuses on poverty defined in terms of disposable household income, although poverty may be defined in different ways and there is no single, universally accepted definition.

 Various poverty measures based on disposable household income are in common use and the trend can look quite different depending on the measure used.
 Two commonly used measures are: